proofoftom/drupal_siwe_server/README.md

 This module provides REST API endpoints for SIWE authentication that are compatible with Next-Drupal:

 1. The `/api/siwe/auth` endpoint validates the SIWE message and signature using the siwe_login module
-2. If the authentication is successful, JWT tokens (access and refresh) are generated
+2. If the authentication is successful, a JWT token is generated using the Drupal JWT module
-3. The JWT tokens can be used to authenticate subsequent requests to Drupal
+3. The JWT token can be used to authenticate subsequent requests to Drupal
-4. The `/api/siwe/refresh` endpoint allows refreshing the access token using the refresh token
-5. The `/api/siwe/logout` endpoint invalidates the refresh token
+4. The `/api/siwe/logout` endpoint handles user logout

-## JWT Token Generation

-The module automatically generates RSA keys for JWT token signing and stores them in the Drupal state system.
-The public key can be retrieved using the `getPublicKey()` method of the JwtService class.

 ## CORS Configuration